ligato/docs/docs/plugins/vpp-plugins.md

 ## Punt plugin

-The punt plugin provides several options for how to configure the VPP to allow a specific IP traffic to be punted to the host TCP/IP stack.
-The plugin supports **punt to the host** (either directly, or **via Unix domain socket**) and registration of **IP punt redirect** rules.
+The punt plugin is used to configure VPP to punt (re-direct) packets to the TCP/IP host stack.
+The plugin supports `punt to the host` either directly, or via a Unix domain socket.

 ### Punt to host stack

+All incoming traffic:

-All the incoming traffic matching one of the VPP interface addresses, and also matching defined L3 protocol, L4 protocol, and port - and would be otherwise dropped - will be instead punted to the host.
-If a Unix domain socket path is defined (optional), traffic will be punted via socket.
+- matching one of the VPP interface addresses
+- matching a defined L3 protocol, L4 protocol, and port
+- and would otherwise be dropped

+will be punted to the host.
+If an optional Unix domain socket path is defined, traffic will be punted via that socket.
 All the fields which serve as a traffic filter are mandatory.

-The punt plugin defines the following [model][punt-model] which grants support for two main configuration items defined by different northbound keys.
-L3/L4 protocol in the key is defined as a `string` value, however, the value is transformed to numeric representation in the VPP binary API.
-The usage of L3 protocol `ALL` is exclusive for IP punt to host (without socket registration) in the VPP API.
-If used for the IP punt with socket registration, the vpp-agent calls the binary API twice with the same parameters for both, IPv4 and IPv6.
+The punt plugin conform with the [punt model][punt-model] which grants support for two main configuration items defined by different northbound keys.
+L3/L4 protocol in the key is defined as a `string` value.
+However that value is transformed to a numeric representation in the VPP binary API call.

+The usage of the L3 protocol `ALL` is exclusive for IP punt to host (without socket registration) in the VPP binary VPP API.
+If used for the IP punt with socket registration, the vpp-agent calls the VPP binary API twice with the same parameters for both, IPv4 and IPv6.

 !!! danger "Important"
-    In order to configure a punt to host via Unix domain socket, a specific VPP startup-config is required.
+    In order to configure a punt to host via a Unix domain socket, a specific VPP startup-config is required.
 The attempt to set punt without it results in errors in VPP.
-Example tartup-config `punt { socket /tmp/socket/punt }`.
-The path has to match with the one in the northbound data.
+This is an example startup-config `punt { socket /tmp/socket/punt }`.
+The path must match with the one in the northbound data.

 **Configuration example**

 **1. Using the key-value database** put the proto-modelled data with the correct key for punt to host to the database ([key reference][key-reference]).

-Example value:
+Example data:
 ```json
 {
     "l3_protocol":"IPv4",